pikipity/Toolbox-for-Adaptive-Fourier-Decomposition/README.markdown

 A list of papers related to the mathematical Foundation, implementations, and applications of the AFD can be found in the [document](https://toolbox-for-adaptive-fourier-decomposition.readthedocs.io/en/latest/IntroAFD.html).

-If you use the single-channel AFD method in this toolbox, please at least cite these papers.
+If you use the single-channel AFD method in this toolbox, please at least cite these papers:

 > T. Qian, L. Zhang, and Z. Li, “Algorithm of adaptive Fourier decomposition,” IEEE Trans.
 Signal Process., vol. 59, no. 12, pp. 5899–5906, 2011.